dramamine/lightdream-pocket/artnet-to-sd-card/README.md

 ![](https://i.imgur.com/osEPK6G.png)

-Set your adapter to match Resolume's output settings (under Preferences > DMX > Network Adapter) Set your framerate to match your Advanced Output framerate (ex.
-40 fps) Set "count" to 8 universes.
+- Set your adapter to match Resolume's output settings (under Preferences > DMX > Network Adapter)
+- Set your framerate to match your Advanced Output framerate (ex.
+40 fps)
-Confirm that you see the correct FPS and you see some data output in the top of the window.
+- Set "count" to the number of universes you want to record (8, in this case) Confirm that you see the correct FPS and you see some data output in the top of the window.

 At this point, you can press Record and Stop to capture your data.
 Any compression level is fine, but I prefer "ultrafast" for largest file size / less CPU power to play back.

+### Converting Lightjams Output to SD Card Format

-#### From this repo:
+From this folder:

 ```bash
 pip install -r requirements.txt